 Tricyclic antidepressants, excluding doxepin (Silenor,

-Zonalon), are also used by women who breast-feed.
+Zonalon), can also be used by women who breast-feed.

 Breast-feeding babies whose mothers take an antidepressant